-Since the volume of mortgage, refinance and credit card offers is steadily increasing, and we are all getting calls from banks, mortgage companies and loan officers looking to prospect, I thought it would be a good time for a quick refresher on the differences between prescreen credit data and Invitation to Apply (ITA) using modeled data.
+The volume of mortgage, refinance and credit card offers is steadily increasing.
+We are getting lots of calls from banks, mortgage companies and loan officers looking to prospect.
+Becuase of this, I thought it would be a good time for a refresher on the differences between prescreen credit data and Invitation to Apply (ITA) using modeled data.

 Using prescreened lists is the best option when soliciting loans to customers or prospects.
-But there is another very good option available to help find more loan prospects: the Invitation to Apply (ITA), using modeled data.
+But there is another very good option available to help find more loan prospects.
+That is using modeled data for Invitation to Apply (ITA) offers.

 Prescreened lists provide a great way to ensure that marketing targets are credit worthy and conform to specific criteria requirements, such as actual credit score.
-Typically, these lists provide reduce the number of responders that may not be approved for a loan and therefore generate the best results for loan acquisition.
+Typically, these lists provide reduce the number of responders that may not be approved for a loan.
+Consequently, they generate the best results for loan acquisition.

 However, prescreened lists don’t come without their shortcomings.
 They can often be expensive and require extensive red tape to get a marketer set up to rent lists or to get mail pieces approved.
 Some companies are just simply not qualified to receive prescreen data.
 Also, there is required legal language that can eat up valuable real estate on a mail piece and require the marketer to make a firm offer of credit.

-For businesses who are not making a firm offer of credit, who are offering the consumer an “Invitation to Apply, we suggest using Invitation to Apply (ITA) or modeled lists.
+Many businesses are not making a firm offer of credit.
+Instead, they are offering the consumer an “Invitation to Apply”.
+For that offer, we suggest using our modeled credit data.
 While ITA lists may not perform quite as well as prescreen lists, they are a great second option because:

 - The costs are comparatively less expensive

 - It’s easier to acquire this list of credit worthy people